 Life is not always rainbows and sunshine – we have all had days when nothing seems to be going as planned and when we find ourselves demotivated, bogged down and engulfed in sadness.
 On such days, when you are unable to motivate yourself, do you know what helps?
-Listening to powerful, motivating speeches.
+Listening to great speeches — empowering ones.

 Great communicators have this innate power of moving you with their brilliant command over words.
 Their words echo in your head for days, while filling you with hope and inspiration.